Ratna04priya/Weight-Initialization-for-Neural-Networks/README.md

 Let's compare [-0.1, 0.1), [-0.01, 0.01), and [-0.001, 0.001) to see how small is too small.
 We'll also set plot_n_batches=None to show all the batches in the plot.

+## Normal Distribution

+Unlike the uniform distribution, the normal distribution has a higher likelihood of picking number close to it's mean.
+To visualize it, let's plot values from TensorFlow's tf.random_normal function to a histogram.

+tf.random_normal(shape, mean=0.0, stddev=1.0, dtype=tf.float32, seed=None, name=None)

+Outputs random values from a normal distribution.

+ shape: A 1-D integer Tensor or Python array.
+The shape of the output tensor.
+ mean: A 0-D Tensor or Python value of type dtype.
+The mean of the normal distribution.
+ stddev: A 0-D Tensor or Python value of type dtype.
+The standard deviation of the normal distribution.
+ dtype: The type of the output.
+ seed: A Python integer.
+Used to create a random seed for the distribution.
+See tf.set_random_seed for behavior.
+ name: A name for the operation (optional).

+ ## Truncated Normal Distribution

+tf.truncated_normal(shape, mean=0.0, stddev=1.0, dtype=tf.float32, seed=None, name=None)

+Outputs random values from a truncated normal distribution.

+The generated values follow a normal distribution with specified mean and standard deviation, except that values whose magnitude is more than 2 standard deviations from the mean are dropped and re-picked.

+shape: A 1-D integer Tensor or Python array.
+The shape of the output tensor.
+mean: A 0-D Tensor or Python value of type dtype.
+The mean of the truncated normal distribution.
+stddev: A 0-D Tensor or Python value of type dtype.
+The standard deviation of the truncated normal distribution.
+dtype: The type of the output.
+seed: A Python integer.
+Used to create a random seed for the distribution.
+See tf.set_random_seed for behavior.
+name: A name for the operation (optional).

+_There's no difference between the two, but that's because the neural network we're using is too small.
+A larger neural network will pick more points on the normal distribution, increasing the likelihood it's choices are larger than 2 standard deviations._